Think something fits on here? Email liamrosen@gmail.com and I’ll check it out.

 - LARPA (Bushwick) - collective fostering experimental perspectives on digital culture

-- Drawing Room (Midtown) - “a big, cozy living room where creativity is our common thread” ($)
+- Drawing Room (Midtown & Brooklyn) - “a big, cozy living room where creativity is our common thread” ($)

 - Gather - “reignite child-like play and become present in wonder.
 Each Session is led by an artist who shares their unique crafts in intimate settings.” ($)